Charles Sims (painter): The First World War

 The First World War was a deeply traumatic experience for Sims.
 His eldest son, John, serving as a midshipman in the Royal Navy, was killed in November 1914, in the loss of HMS Bulwark, a blow that caused Sims in 1915 to add to his idyllic work Clio and the Children, staining the scroll of the Muse of History with red paint to represent blood.
 "Sims believed that the War had violated the innocence of future generations.
 He felt that History could no longer be personified as a beautiful goddess passing on wisdom but that she had more violent lessons to teach."
+Sims's son is among the missing commemorated on the Portsmouth Naval Memorial.

 In February 1917, Sims exhibited a suite of austere, idiosyncratic, deliberately archaic paintings depicting The Seven Sacraments of the Holy Church.
 According to his son Alan, "Nobody knew what to make of them."
 Their present location is unknown, and they are today the least-known of his works.

 In 1918, he traveled to France as an official war artist, painting a series of devastated landscapes.
 He also painted works memorializing the war dead, using the imagery of the Crucifixion.
 In Greater Love Hath No Man (1916), his own son appears on a cross, with members of the family below.
 Another crucifixion on a much larger scale and with panoramic details, with Christ on the cross, became Sims' contribution to the Canadian War Museum, Sacrifice (1919).

 In 1920 Sims was commissioned to decorate the ceiling of the Institute of Civil Engineers in Great George Street, Westminster, and the result was a more conventional but still "highly inventive" paean to the war effort, wherein "a figure of Victory swoops down, surrounded by a billowing Union Jack and holding the victor's laurels, although it also serves as a wreath for the dead.
 At the edges people crane their necks to peer upwards…and a biplane, emblem of modernity, crosses the composition."
 Victory wears a hood and most of her face cannot be seen.